Importance (Functions) of soils

 Habitat for many insects and other organisms:

-Insects and microbes (very tiny single cell organisms) live in the soils and depend on soils for food and air.
+Insects and microbes (very tiny single-cell organisms) live in the soils and depend on soils for food and air.

 Soils are homes to a diverse range of organisms such as worms and termites.
-They provide the needed moisture and air for breakdown of organic matter. (learn more about soil ecosystem)
+They provide the needed moisture and air for the breakdown of organic matter. (learn more about soil ecosystem)

-They provide a home for many organisms such as insects to lay and hatch eggs and rodents to give birth to new off springs.
+They provide a home for many organisms such as insects to lay and hatch eggs and rodents to give birth to new offsprings.

-Filtration system for surface water:
+A Filtration system for surface water:

 After rainfall and snowmelts, water flows on the earth’s surface to water bodies, but much of it soaks and gets infiltrated into the ground.
 As it continues its way downwards through the many layers in the ground, it is filtered from dust, chemicals and other contaminants.
 This is why aquifers (underground water) are one of the purest sources of water.
 Filtered water also provides plants with clean, unpolluted water needed for growth.

 Carbon store and maintenance of atmospheric gases: